-Discussions surrounding the role of advanced analytics platforms in the kill chain are heavy on concepts but light on specifics.
-In part, this shortcoming is a product of the inconvenient truth that most of the technology under discussion is either not yet invented or not yet operationalized for military application, which in some cases leads to a reliance on science fiction to carve out a way ahead.
-This challenge has long plagued integration of innovative tech.
+Discussions surrounding the role of advanced analytics platforms in the kill chain are heavy on concepts but light on specifics.10 In part, this shortcoming is a product of the inconvenient truth that most of the technology under discussion is either not yet invented or not yet operationalized for military application, which in some cases leads to a reliance on science fiction to carve out a way ahead.11 This challenge has long plagued integration of innovative tech.
 Operationalizing a new capability where it might have the greatest impact requires a unique blend of technical and operational know-how.

 Digital kill chain debates focus primarily on reducing hit-to-kill times, but "sensor to shooter" (S2S) is the doctrinal framework for applying Army and joint fires to prioritized targets on the battlefield.
 Establishing S2S kill chains is summarized in doctrine as the "sensor to shooter challenge."
 It codifies two requirements for establishing a kill chain.
 First, it must "coordinate multiple sensor-to-command-to-shooter missions," and second, it must "assure timely execution of missions."
-These challenges highlight the "targeting goal": minimizing sensor acquisition times, processing times, command times, and shooter response times.
+These challenges highlight the "targeting goal": minimizing sensor acquisition times, processing times, command times, and shooter response times.12 is a prior-enlisted allsource intelligence officer assigned to the 2nd Security Force Assistance Brigade, Fort Bragg, North Carolina.
+His previous assignments include the 82nd Airborne Division, 101st Airborne Division (AASLT), Ranger Training Brigade, and NATO Joint Force Command Brunssum, Netherlands.
+He holds a BS in organizational management and an MS in homeland security.